 Firefox has a search bar that can access different engines, like Google, Yahoo, or Amazon.
-For example, if you want to find information about openSUSE using the current engine, click in the search bar, type openSUSE, and hit Enter.
+For example, if you want to find information about SUSE using the current engine, click in the search bar, type SUSE, and hit Enter.
 The results appear in your window.
 To choose your search engine, click the icon to the left of the search bar.
 A menu opens with a list of available search engines.

-13.2.2 Installing a Different Search Engine

-If you favorite search engine is not listed, Firefox gives you the possibility to configure it.
-Try the following steps:
+Customizing the Search Bar

+If you want to change the order, add, or delete a search engine to the bar, establish an Internet connection and proceed as follows.

-- 1 Establish an Internet connection first. - 2 Click the icon to the left of the search bar. - 3 Select Manage Search Engines from the menu. - 4 Click Get more search engines. - 5 Firefox displays a Web page with available search engines.
+- 1 Click the icon to the left of the search bar. - 2 Select Manage Search Engines from the menu. - 3 Click Remove to delete an entry, Move Up/Down to change the order.

+To add a search engine, click Get more search engines.
+Firefox displays a Web page with available plug-ins.
 You can choose from Wikipedia, IMDB, Flickr, and others.
-Click the desired search plug-in. - 6 Install your search plug-in with Add or abort with Cancel.
+Click on a plug-in link and choose Add to install it.

-13.2.3 Searching in the Current Page
+13.2.2 Searching in the Current Page

 To search inside a Web page, click Edit > Find in This Page or press Ctrl + F. The find bar opens.
 Usually, it is displayed at the bottom of a window.
 Type your query in the input field.
 Firefox finds the first occurrence of this phrase.
-You can find other occurrences of the phrase by pressing F3 or Next button in the find bar.
+You can find other occurrences of the phrase by pressing F3 or the Next button in the find bar.
 You can also highlight all occurrences by pressing the Highlight all button.
-Checking the Match case option makes the query case sensitive.
+Checking the Match case option makes the query case-sensitive.